You Will Need

 Take the weight off and remove the top slab and the plastic dividers.
-If you're using plastic sheets, or plan on re-using your plastic wrap, now's a good time to clean them off, peeling off the bigger blobs of dried glue.
+If you're using plastic sheets, or plan on re-using your plastic wrap, now's a good time to clean them a bit, peeling off the bigger blobs of dried glue.

-Step 7: Trim the excess glue off the edges.
+Step 7: Trim dried glue off the edges.

 In every book, run a blade along the edges of the pages to trim off any protruding dried glue.
 You don't want this extra glue showing when you assemble the book box.